leprechaun-star/JALOG_Web/README.md

-# BeanManwebsite
+# JALOG is a website :0
-This i my website and i hope you enjoy what is on it.
+This website is just a none functional blog almost for the site I've been making a review website that you can use in the future